cjdbarlow/Part-One/evidence-based_medicine.md

 5. Evaluate the result

 ###Levels of Evidence
 Levels of evidence grade studies on liklihood of bias and internal validity.
-The NHMRC defines 6 levels of evidence, graded from I-IV (with three level III subtypes).[^3]
+The NHMRC defines 6 levels of evidence, graded from I-IV (with three level III subtypes).

 *In general*:
 * Level I is evidence from a **systematic review** of RCTs